KhaterehMeshkini/AIxPA-Foreste/README.md

 # AIxPA-Foreste

 This project implements a pipeline for deforestation using Sentinel-2 Level-2A imagery.
-It processes raw .SAFE or .zip Sentinel-2 inputs, extracts NDVI and BSI indices, interpolates them to a monthly time series, applies BFAST (Breaks For Additive Season and Trend), and outputs change detection and confidence maps.
+It processes raw .SAFE or .zip Sentinel-2 inputs, extracts NDVI and BSI indices, interpolates them to a monthly time series, applies BFAST (Breaks For Additive Season and Trend), and outputs change detection and probability maps.

 ## Input